davidsbatista/BREDS/README.md

   "passive_voice": false
 }
 ```
 <br>

-BREDS has more parameters that can be tuned to improve the extraction process, in the example above it falls
+BREDS has more parameters to tune the extraction process, in the example above it uses the default values, but these can
-back to the default values, but these can be set in the configuration file: `parameters.cfg`
+be set in the configuration file: `parameters.cfg`

     max_tokens_away=6           # maximum number of tokens between the two entities
     min_tokens_away=1           # minimum number of tokens between the two entities